 Tanzania’s Selous Game Reserve offers very good vehicle safari, but nothing quite matches the boat safari on offer in this park.
-Floating down the mighty Rufiji River surrounded by the park’s wildlife, is one of Tanzania’s finest safari activities.
+Floating down the mighty Rufiji River surrounded by the park’s wildlife is one of Tanzania’s finest safari activities.

 We have long been fans of this lesser-known reserve, with the boating safari playing a major role in the park’s attraction to visitors.
 There are very few places in Africa where you can get as comfortably close to the continent’s water life.
 Whereas many of Tanzania’s game parks offer seriously good big-game safari, the activities on offer in the country’s main national parks are limited to game driving and short walks.
-Boat safari offers travellers a completely different style of experience.
+Boat safari offers travelers a completely different style of experience.